 Postgres triggers

-Postgres triggers are database functions that automatically execute in response to certain database events.
+Postgres triggers are database functions that execute in response to certain database events.
 Postgres triggers must be written in PL/pgSQL, a special procedural language for Postgres.
 And they are limited to simple operations like inserting, updating, and deleting rows.

 Sequin sends changes over HTTP.
 Like Postgres triggers, Sequin guarantees exactly-once processing.
 But the HTTP interface means you can you can handle changes in your application code.
 Just like other advanced queuing systems, Sequin lets you fan out changes to multiple services or applications.
 And you can write business logic in the programming language of your choice (no PL/pgSQL!)